 Did I use that Pattern?

 Useful FL Studio function to know.
 Select any pattern or sample in the playlist and then press “select all similar clips”.
 It’ll highlight every instance of that pattern, or sample, or automation clip etc across the entire playlist.
-Good for when you want to quickly edit a drum sequence without affecting other parts of the song. e.g. use “select all similar clips” and if necessary use the “make unique” function which creates a new pattern right there – so you can edit on without affecting the original.
+If you want to change a pattern without affecting the others, select “Make unique”.

 Some plugins can cause FL Studio to Crash.
 One in particular is NI Massive – crashing FL studio whenever it loaded.
 It was possible to resolve this by deleting the database file located in:

 Moral of the Story – if FL Studio is crashing each time you load up a project or load a certain VST it’s possibly defective.
 A quick reinstall or removing a file will usually resolve such issues.

 Important.
 It’s possible backups won’t be active by default in FL Studio.

 In FL Studio – Options > file settings > Backup autosave > select